heptarch/heptarch.github.io/projects.md

 output of large language models is a problem of applied cryptography.
 This project aims to explore techniques for “backmarking” (implanting watermarks during training) and "frontmarking" (layering watermarks over a trained model).
-One output would be robust marking pipelines for LLM and diffusion models.
+Optimistically, the outcome would be robust marking pipelines for LLM and diffusion models.
 </div>
   </summary>
   <p>